 ½ teaspoon ground turmeric

-¼ teaspoon cayenne or better yet, a couple of seeded and chopped jalapeños, more if you like them since the long cooking reduces their piquancy
+¼ teaspoon cayenne or 1 teaspoon chile powder or better yet, a couple of seeded and chopped jalapeños, more if you like them since the long cooking reduces their piquancy

 1 tablespoon minced or grated fresh ginger

 2 large garlic cloves, peeled and bruised (if you didn’t have fresh green garlic)

 3 strips orange zest removed with a vegetable peeler (each about 3 inches by 3/4 inch)

 1 bay leaf or a California bay leaf (Umbellularia californica)